nychealth/EH-dataportal/content/key-topics/climatehealth/heat-report/index.md

 <div class="narrow my-4"><p><strong>Figure 2:</strong> Demographic characteristics of heat-stress decedents (2012-2021)</p><iframe title="Demographic characteristics of heat stress decedents, 2012-2012" aria-label="Bar Chart" id="datawrapper-chart-Spd0s" src="https://datawrapper.dwcdn.net/Spd0s/5/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="765" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();</script></div>

 <div class="fs-sm px-2 py-1 mb-2"><strong>Note on race and ethnicity:&nbsp;</strong>Deaths are grouped into five race and ethnicity categories due to the small sample size of deaths and the availability of denominator data.
 However, these categories represent an oversimplification of the ethnically and racially diverse population found in NYC.
 People identified as two or more races or races and ethnicities not listed here are included in the other or unknown category.
 The Hispanic category includes people of any race.
 Differences in mortality rates among racial and ethnic groups are due to long-term structural racism, not biological or personal traits.
 Structural racism — centuries of racist policies and discriminatory practices across institutions, including government agencies, and society — prevents communities of color from accessing vital resources (such as health care and healthy housing) and opportunities (such as employment and education), and negatively affects overall health and well-being.
-See <a href="Heat Mortality Methods 2023.pdf" target="blank">Appendix Methods and Supplemental Data</a> for more information on numbers and percentages by race and ethnicity.</div>
+See <a href="" target="blank">Appendix Methods and Supplemental Data</a> for more information on numbers and percentages by race and ethnicity.</div>

 ##

 ## Health Risk Factors

 * Among decedents with detailed medical examiner records available, 90% had at least one chronic health condition.
-* Common chronic conditions included cardiovascular disease, substance or alcohol use, serious mental health or cognitive conditions, and having a history of diabetes.
+* Common chronic conditions included cardiovascular disease, substance or alcohol use, serious mental health or cognitive conditions, and a history of diabetes.

 <div class="narrow my-4"><p><strong>Table 1:</strong> Medical characteristics among subset with review of health conditions in medical examiner records (n=59) (2012-2021)</p><iframe title="Health conditions table" aria-label="Table" id="datawrapper-chart-zAvcP" src="https://datawrapper.dwcdn.net/zAvcP/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="387" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();
 </script></div>